mslabek/cinema-tickets-api/README.md

 ### Other local deployment usages

 1. Use `curl` or a bigger http client like Postman and make your own requests.
+    - If you want to kickstart your Postman explorations, you can import [this Postman collection](resources/CinemaApi.postman_collection.json) - it contains preconfigured requests with example data.
 2. Modify the [`democonfig.json`](src/main/resources/democonfig.json) file to generate your own data before running the app.
 Be careful though!
 It's a crude functionality, so you can end up with data inconsistencies - the app doesn't check if your screening begins after it ends or if the seat is free to book, so you can end up with